albert0-hernandez/besu-orion-network-bug/README.md

 # 1. Run the blockchain network
-Read the file hyperledger-besu-orion-network/README.md file for mor information.
+Read the file hyperledger-besu-orion-network/README.md file for more information.

 # 2. Run the test